mohithbheemarasetty/BCI/README.md

 # BCI
-A machine learning algorithm which will detect imagined motion and will give the possible output.
+A machine learning algorithm which will detect imagined motion from an eeg device and will give the possible output.